Watchmaking anglage training workshop · Alexandra Schmitz · Les Brenets, Switzerland

 Advance

-To rework a gesture already underway, stabilise work quality, and gain consistency.
+To rework a gesture already underway and stabilise width, reflection and rework.

 100h